seborama/Camp2018-Security-TT/README.md

 ## Kali Linux

-At time of writing, the default credentials are user `vagrant` and password `changeme`.
+The credentials are user `vagrant` and the password will need to be set at first logon.

 To access the root user, use `sudo -s`.